apache/cordova-docs/docs/en/edge/cordova/events/events.deviceready.md

 Typically, you will want to attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.

+This event behaves differently from others in that any event handler registered after the event has been fired will have its callback function called immediately.

 Supported Platforms
 -------------------